 Built in the mid-2000s, Disney Dream and Disney Fantasy were built to be a bit bigger than their predecessors.
 Cabins — even inside cabins — feature views, thanks to “magical portholes.”
 This virtual window marked a first in the industry when they debuted on Dream in 2011.

 Despite a low-sounding number for double occupancy, the family-friendly cabin configurations of the Dream Class allow for up to 4,000 passengers.
 In fact, many staterooms allow for families of four and five to bunk comfortably.
-This includes two half-baths, one with just a toilet as well as a room with a tub or shower, to make it easier to get ready morning, noon or night.
+This includes Disney’s split bathroom concept, where one includes a toilet and sink and the other includes a sink and shower — making it easier for multiple people to get ready simultaneously.

 Out on the pool deck, the AquaDuck is a kid-friendly water coaster that allows parents to ride with their tots through translucent tubes.